-In summer Ohakune is a fantastic base for visitors wanting to experience the many outdoor activities whether it is canoeing on the Whanganui River or taking in some of the many mountain treks on Mt Ruapehu and in the national parks.
-A fast growing activity here is mountain biking around the Ruapehu area.
+In summer Ohakune is a fantastic base for visitors wanting to experience the many outdoor activities, from canoeing on the Whanganui River to taking in some of the many mountain treks in the Whanganui and Tongariro national parks.

 Outdoor activities abound in this region and there really is something for everyone.

 There are a number of options for accommodation in Ohakune, to suit all requirements and budgets.
 During school holidays and winter weekends it is highly recommended you pre-book.
 Start your search for Ruapehu Accommodation here.

 Where to Go

 Theres no enthusiasm for a combined Waimarino water supply scheme, Ruapehu District councillors agreed at their meeting in Ohakune on Tuesday.Posted: Tuesday 8 September 2015

 Clive Manley has been named as the new chief executive officer of Ruapehu District Council (RDC), following what it describes as an extensive recruitment process.Posted: Tuesday 8 September 2015